raveclassic/injectable-ts/packages/core/README.md

 ## Overview

 The main idea of the library stands on primitive building blocks - computations.
-A computation is just a function taking some dependencies (or none) and returning some value.
+A computation is just a pure function taking some dependencies (or none) and returning some value.

 Let's consider a simple authorization service: